grafana/loki/docs/clients/aws/ec2/ec2.md

 aws ec2 create-tags --resources i-041b0be05c2d5cfad --tags Key=Name,Value=promtail-demo
 ```

 > Tags enable you to categorize your AWS resources in different ways, for example, by purpose, owner, or environment.
 This is useful when you have many resources of the same type—you can quickly identify a specific resource based on the tags that you've assigned to it.
+You'll see later, Promtail can transform those tags into [Loki labels][labels].

 Finally let's grab the public DNS of our instance: